Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Colonel Light Gardens.

-Younger cohorts see very low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 60% of the total population (2,022 people).
+Younger cohorts particularly exhibit very low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 60% of the total population, which comprises 2,020 people.
 The most common medical conditions in the area are asthma and arthritis, impacting 7.4 and 7.0% of residents respectively.
-72.6% of residents declare themselves completely clear of medical ailments, compared to 69.3% across Greater Adelaide.
-The area has 15.1% of residents aged 65 and over (507 people), which is lower than the 21.2% in Greater Adelaide.
-Health outcomes among seniors are above average, requiring more attention than the broader population.
+A total of 72.6% of residents declare themselves completely clear of medical ailments, compared to 69.3% across Greater Adelaide.
+Colonel Light Gardens has 15.1% of residents aged 65 and over, which totals 506 people, lower than the 21.2% in Greater Adelaide.
+Health outcomes among seniors are above average but require more attention than the broader population.

 Frequently Asked Questions - Health